-The course is assessed with the grades A, B, C, D, E, Fx or F.
+The course is assessed with the grades A, B, C, D, E or F.

-Module 1 Transdisciplinary system perspectives for sustainable change 7.5 credits

-The module is examined through hand-in assignments (1.5 credits) and a report (6 credits).
+Module 1 Transdisciplinary system perspectives for sustainable change 7.5 credits The module is examined through individual written hand-in assignments that are orally presented 1.5 credits and a written group report 6 credits.